jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

   - **Synthetic transactions**: scripted transactions with known expected results
   - **Synthetic (AKA active) monitoring**: uses emulated or recorded transactions to monitor for performance changes in response time, functionality, or other performance monitors
   - **Real User Monitoring (RUM)**: observes and captures data from actual users as they interact with an app or website; this is also known as **passive monitoring** because user activity is passively monitored; this is good for identifying specific user issues
-  - Dynamic testing may include the use of synthetic transactions to verify system performance; synthetic transactions are run against code and compare out to expected state
+  - Dynamic testing may include the use of synthetic transactions to verify system performance; synthetic transactions are run against code and compare output to expected state

 - 6.2.5 Code review and testing
   - Code review and testing is "one of the most critical components of a software testing program"